sebalaini/sebalaini-lints-config/README.md

 ## Usage

-The eslint configuration exported by default is Next.js specific and includes TailwindCSS & scss lint.
+The Eslint configuration exported by default is Next.js specific and includes TailwindCSS & SCSS lint.

-Extend these in your project's configuration file as needed.
+Extend these config in your project's configuration file as needed.

 ### Base